danjos95/DADE/README.md

 ## Dataset Preparation
 This implementation is built upon StreamYOLO.

-Download Argoverse-1.1 full dataset and annotation from HERE and unzip it.
+Download Argoverse-1.1 full dataset and annotation from [HERE](https://www.cs.cmu.edu/~mengtial/proj/streaming/).

-The folder structure should be organized as follows before our processing.
+The folder structure should be organized as below.
 ```shell
 dade
 ├── exps